Lansdale Hospital Community Benefit Report

 Blood pressure screenings and heart/stroke, diabetes and falls risk assessments are offered free of charge at a variety of locations throughout the community.
 Dinner with the Doctors, Falls Prevention, a Speakers Bureau and an on-campus walking trail are just some of the programs offered—all geared toward promoting healthier living.
 Here is a complete listing of our health education calendar of events.

-Breast health screenings are available for underserved minorities as well as pap tests for underserved women in the Korean community.
+Breast health screenings and pap tests are available for underserved women in our community.
 Prostate and skin cancer screenings are provided to area residents.

 The Hospital often partners with other healthcare providers, community agencies or schools to provide programs and events that support our mission of improving the health of the community.
 These include: American Red Cross Blood Drive, Manna on Main Street, North Penn School District, Greater North Penn Collaborative and The Jaisohn Center.